 I don’t often marinate meats, but this dish really needs it.
 In fact, if you can leave the pork in the marinade for up to eight hours, please do so.
 The longer the pork sits, the more tender the meat will remain during the frying process.
 This is essential is you’re using a lean cut of pork such as a pork loin.

-I used a very thick pork sirloin chop, because I knew I didn’t have time to marinate the pork for eight hours, and to be completely honest, I’m rather fond of pork that has marbling – much like steak.
+I used a very thick pork sirloin chop.
+To be completely honest, I’m rather fond of pork that has marbling – much like steak.
 I don’t care much for leaner cuts of meat, such as a pork loin or a chicken breast.
 In my humble opinion, fat is always better!

 This recipe is certainly adaptable to almost any tastes.
 For example, you could use beef instead of pork.
 You could lower the amount of heat by omitting the whole dried chilies and the dried red chili flakes as well.

-Maybe omit would be a mistake; after all, this is a bulgogi recipe and the heat factor is completely necessary.
-Ha!
+Maybe omit would be a mistake; after all, this is a bulgogi recipe and the heat factor is completely necessary!

 Korean Pork Bulgogi